michaelnordmeyer/michaelnordmeyer.github.io/_drafts/google-apps-synchronisation-problems-with-iphone-ipad-mac.md

   - iPhone
   - Mac
 ---
 [Google Sync (ActiveSync): Known Limitations](https://support.google.com/a/users/answer/139635) The iPhone can synchronize up to 3 email address.
-Phone number synchronization is limited to 2 Home numbers, 1 Home Fax, 1 Mobile, 1 Pager, 3 Work (one will be labeled 'Company Main') and one Work Fax number.
+Phone number synchronization is limited to 2 Home numbers, 1 Home Fax, 1 Mobile, 1 Pager, 3 Work (one will be labeled ‘Company Main’) and one Work Fax number.
 At this time Google Sync does not support custom “From:” addresses.
-The iPhone doesn't reflect the attendee status (Yes/No/Maybe) of guests in the user interface of the Calendar application.
+The iPhone doesn’t reflect the attendee status (Yes/No/Maybe) of guests in the user interface of the Calendar application.
 Google Sync provides a hint in the form of a checkmark in front of a guest’s first name.
 Exchange Die hier beschriebenen Probleme treten auch mit GoogleMail und dem normalen Google Kalender auf und nicht nur mit Google Apps.

 ## Limitierungen